xiix0/scam/README.md

-There are more things in heaven and earth,
-Horatio, than are dreamt of in your philosophy.
+The better part of valor is discretion.
-		-- Wm.
-Shakespeare, "Hamlet"
+		-- William Shakespeare, "Henry IV"